Upgrades progressing at Ipswich's Resource Recovery Centres

 Council has developed a Resource Recovery Infrastructure Plan outlining why we are:

-• Upgrading our two existing Resource Recovery Centres (Riverview and Rosewood)
+• Upgrading our two existing Resource Recovery Centres (Riverview and Rosewood).

-• Building two more Council owned and managed Resource Recovery Centres in the rapidly growing Southern and Western regions.
+• Building two more council owned and managed Resource Recovery Centres in the rapidly growing Southern and Western regions.

 You can read the full Resource Recovery Infrastructure Plan here.